Like us on Facebook

 |Home >> For Patients |

 Dysautonomia can sometimes leave us feeling isolated, like we are the only person on the planet with this confusing set of symptoms.
 You are not alone!
 Check out our Interactive Global Dysautonomia Map, look for individuals and support groups in your area, add yourself to the map and be counted.
+Join an online support group.
+There are tens of thousands of dysautonomia patients connecting online everyday!

 Whether you are a seasoned professional with loads of energy or a teenage patient who is totally bedridden, we have volunteer role for you in our Awareness Army.
 Many of our volunteer positions do not require any experience - just a willingness to help.